PTAB

 - Title: Personalized Network Searching

-- Brief Description: The ’375 patent discloses methods and systems for synchronizing a user's web browser bookmarks (or "favorite items") across multiple client devices using a remote server.
-The system also combines search results from the user's synchronized bookmarks with results from a general web search into a single, unified list for the user.
+- Brief Description: The ’375 patent discloses methods and systems for synchronizing a user's web browser bookmarks (termed "favorite items") across multiple client devices via a remote server.
+The system also enables personalized searching by generating a combined set of search results that includes items from both the user's synchronized bookmarks and a general web index.

 3. Grounds for Unpatentability